 A CONCURRENT RESOLUTION COMMENDING THE LIFE AND ACCOMPLISHMENTS OF JAMES "JOE" FERGUSON AND EXPRESSING DEEPEST SYMPATHY TO HIS FAMILY AND FRIENDS UPON HIS PASSING.

-WHEREAS, Mr. Brower departed this life on September 11, 1997, causing great loss to his family, friends and community:
+WHEREAS, James "Joe" Ferguson, of Washington, D.C., departed this life on Tuesday, September 11, 2001, in wake of the tragic attack on America, causing a great loss to his family and friends; and

-NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, THE SENATE CONCURRING THEREIN, That we do hereby commend the life and accomplishments of Mr. James Franklin Brower and extend our appreciation for his many years of service to Yalobusha County, Mississippi, as Election Commissioner.
+NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, THE SENATE CONCURRING THEREIN, That we do hereby commend the life of James "Joe" Ferguson and express our deepest sympathy to his family and friends upon his passing.

-BE IT FURTHER RESOLVED, That copies of this resolution be furnished to the family of Mr. James Franklin Brower and the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be furnished to the family of James "Joe" Ferguson and to the members of the Capitol Press Corps.